Increase water intake

 Shelter

-Shelter or shade is preferable in hot weather.
-If your horse is turned out, a field shelter provides the best protection from the sun.
-The shade provided by trees and hedges may provide a good substitute but remember that the shade will move with the sun, so there may be certain times of the day when it isn’t accessible to your horse.
-If natural shelter is used make yourself aware of poisonous trees and hedges which are unsafe for use around horses.
+Shelter or shade is recommended in hot weather.
+If your horse is turned out, a field shelter provides the best protection from the sun and biting insects6.
+The shade provided by trees and hedges may provide a good substitute but remember it will move with the sun, so there may be certain times of the day when shade isn’t accessible to your horse.
+Natural shelter also may not provide shelter from biting insects.
+If you use natural shelter, be aware of poisonous trees and hedges which are unsafe for use around horses.

-If you have the facilities, stabling horses through the hottest parts of the day, providing their stable remains cool, is an option to consider.
-However, inadequately ventilated stables can become uncomfortably hot and stuffy and your horse’s management must be changed gradually to reduce the risk of colic.
+If you can, stabling horses through the hottest parts of the day, providing their stable remains cool and well ventilated, can be a good option to consider.
+However, inadequately ventilated stables can become uncomfortably hot and stuffy, and may have a negative effect on your horse’s physical and mental health7.
+Make sure you make any changes to your horse’s management gradually to reduce the risk of colic.

 Flies

-Flies are a hot weather menace!
+Flies and biting insects are more likely to be a problem for your horse in hot weather.
 To help reduce your horse’s exposure:

 - Keep your horse in during the day and out at night